-Add Penalty rule: Select to add more than one steps to your refund policy e.g. if cancelled with 10 days notice - customer pays 25%, if cancelled with 5 days notice - customer pays 50% etc.
+Add Penalty rule: Add more than one rule to your refund policy.
+For example, if cancelled with 10 days notice, customer pays 25% AND if cancelled with 5 days notice, customer pays 50% etc.

 Remember to save before continuing

 The supplier applies the cancellation policies to their products.
-Resellers can't override the cancellation policies the suppliers have applied to their individual products.
+Resellers cab not override the cancellation policies the supplier has applied to their products.

-When a reseller cancels a booking from another supplier, the cancellation policy is always enforced.
+When a reseller cancels a booking from a supplier, the cancellation policy is always enforced.

-When the supplier cancels their own bookings, they are able to deselect the cancellation rules.
+When the supplier cancels their own bookings, they are able to deselect the cancellation policy.

 The cancellation policies are going to be visible to those who are booking your products, so they will always know what your cancellation policy is at the time of booking.